tranasinghe/SimpleNewsWebsite/README.md

 ---------
 This is a very basic MVC web application.
 MVC layout is a custom library which is developed by myself and it has essencial set of classes only.
 MVC library could find under `Lib` directory.

 I have used Bootsratp and JQuery for the frontend.

+I have attached architecral diagram whicth dipict the structrue of the web application.

 Server Requirements
 ----------